 Why Is Stargazing A Beautiful Part of Trekking, Hiking, and Camping Trips?

 If you are on a trek to higher altitudes, stargazing becomes easier for you.
 The less atmospheric distortion and a better capable sight make the view clearer and ease the job of the stargazers.
-Camping in a tent under the stars is the most aesthetic vibe you can enjoy.
+Camping in a comfortable tent under the stars is the most aesthetic vibe you can enjoy.

 What Are The Gadgets Used For Stargazing?